RPNSINGH/Diabetes-Prediction/README.md

 [Ratanjeet Pratap Narayan Singh]|)

 ## Credits
 - [Kaggle Datasets](https://www.kaggle.com/datasets) - This project wouldn't have been possible without this tool.
 It saved my enormous amount of time while collecting the data.
-A huge regards to [Krish Naik](https://in.linkedin.com/in/naikkrish) ,[Sudhanshu Kumar](https://www.linkedin.com/in/-sudhanshu-kumar/) and [iNeuron](https://ineuron.ai/) .
+A huge regards to [Dr Indu Chawla](https://www.jiit.ac.in/dr-indu-chawla)